EduardoZepeda/coffee-bytes-hugo/content/posts/como-convertir-jpg-a-webp-en-gnu-linux/index.en.md

 After installing webp, the _cwebp_ command will be available, yes, with the letter "c" at the beginning; I also got confused and wanted to use it as plain webp at the beginning.

-The cwebp command will help us to convert our image and it is very easy to use; we just place the image we want to convert and specify the name of our output file with the _-o_ option.
+The cwebp command will help us to convert our image and it is self-explanatory; we just place the image we want to convert and specify the name of our output file with the _-o_ option.

 ```bash
 cwebp pexels-artem-beliaikin-1120963.jpg -o imagen_procesada.webp